XboxReplay/xboxreplay-public-api/docs/game-dvr.md

 * GET - /players/{gamertag}/{target}/latest

 ### Notice
-Please note that an asynchronous process is started each 15 minutes to retrieve all files for the targeted player.
+Please note that an asynchronous process is started each 15 minutes to retrieve **all files** for the targeted player.
 If player's files aren't available on our database the returned `data` node will be equal to `null`.
 Please refer to the `pull` node to follow the pulling progress.
 Of course, this step isn't longer required once files are available.
+If you don't want to handle each case feel free to use the [search](https://github.com/XboxReplay/xboxreplay-public-api/blob/master/docs/search.md) endpoint instead.

 ### Game DVR items
 Returns all Game DVR items for a targeted player.